 In July of 2018, Georgia passed the Hands-Free Law.
 This law banned anyone operating a motor vehicle from using their cell phones without a hands-free or Bluetooth connection.
 Drivers are not allowed to be holding their phones or even having them touching their person while driving.
-This law is another step in the right direction for motorist’s safety in Ga.
-64% of all road accidents in the US involve a cell phone in some form.
-And as the younger technical-minded generations gain access to the road, this percentage will only rise.
-Moreover, 1/4 of teen drivers that were involved in a fatal accident were linked to texting while driving.
+This law is another step in the right direction for motorist’s safety in Georgia.
+64% of all road accidents in the US involve a cell phone in some form, and as the younger technical-minded generations gain access to the road, this percentage will only rise.
+Moreover, 1/4 of teen drivers that were involved in a fatal accident were linked to texting and driving.

 Bottom line: The only safe way for drivers and their phones to co-exist is to not use them at all except for when making hands-free conversations.

 Here are some frightening statistics on texting & driving:

 - The likelihood of an accident under any circumstances is increased by 23 times if texting is involved.

 - Car accidents are the number one killer of teens in the US each year.

 - You are six times more likely to cause an accident texting and driving than driving under the influence of alcohol.